arlagonix/arlagonix.github.io/projects/calculator-app-main/README.md

 </table>

-## 💡 Features
+## 💡 Details

+### My first project with `JavaScript`

-**First time creating a project with JavaScript**.
-I've been learning JS for the entire August 3-4 hours per day from Monday to Sunday.
+I've been studying JS for the entire August 2022 3-4 hours per day from Monday to Sunday.
 By the start of the September 2022 I decided to code something challenging.
 The result is successful.
-The hardest part was to work through the calculator logic.
-Learnt many things in the process of coding the logic, enjoyed it mostly.
+The hardest part was to design the calculator logic.
+Learnt many things during the process of coding the logic, enjoyed it _mostly_.

 <hr>

-**Theme switcher**.
+### Theme switcher

 Smooth, animated transition between 3 themes.
 A [video](https://www.youtube.com/watch?v=RiWxhm5ZdFM&t=1s&ab_channel=WebDevSimplified) from WebDev Simplified YouTube channel helped a lot to understand how it works.

 Basically I just set the default variables for colors in `body` selector in CSS, then redefine this variables in separate classes.
-Then bind the adding and removal of classes from `body` HTML tag with JS.
+Then bind with JS class addition and removal from `<body>`.

-Made toggle switch with a simple range input, styled it using [this article](https://www.w3schools.com/howto/howto_js_rangeslider.asp) from W3C.
+Made toggle switch with a simple range `<input>`.
+Styled it using [this article](https://www.w3schools.com/howto/howto_js_rangeslider.asp) from W3C.
 Also added animation on hover - the ball smoothly shrinks on hover, changes its color.
 Couldn't find a way to animate transition between value, although unsure if that's needed.

 <details><summary><em>HTML code for the switcher</em></summary>